joshuatrobertson/Group1Project/Meetings/README.md

 Item | Notes
 ---- | ----
-Decided to switch from Sustainability idea to new problem of "distraction in lockdown" | • <br>• <br> Made folder in Git for old (Sustainability) idea and committed the prototype for the Sustainability idea | • <br>• <br>
+Decided to switch from Sustainability idea to new problem of "distraction in lockdown" |
+Made folder in Git for old (Sustainability) idea and committed the prototype for the Sustainability idea |
-Allocated provisional division between front/backend for team members: Josh and Ella front end; Efan and Alan back end; Keane backend/DevOps. | • <br>• <br>•
+Allocated provisional division between front/backend for team members: Josh and Ella front end; Efan and Alan back end; Keane backend/DevOps. |
-Arranged a meeting on Sunday to prototype the new idea | • <br>• <br>•
+Arranged a meeting on Sunday to prototype the new idea |

 ___